Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: The TI-DANSE Algorithm

 \subsection{Algorithm Definition}

-In this section, we define the \gls*{dansep} algorithm at a given iteration $i\in\N$, where one particular node $k(i)$ will update its local filters.
-The index $k(i)$ cycles over all nodes in a round-robin fashion\footnote{Non-sequential node-updating strategies such as simultaneous or asynchronous node-updating were developed for \gls*{danse} in~\cite{bertrand_distributed_2010-1} but remain outside the scope of this paper.
-They have also not been proven to lead to convergence for \gls*{tidanse}~\cite{szurley_topology-independent_2017}.}.
+In this section, we define the \gls*{dansep} algorithm at a given iteration $i$ for application in a \gls*{wasn} modelled as an undirected connected graph.
+Note that the iteration index $i$ is different from the time index $t$ from~\secref{sec:prob_statement}.
+In order to estimate the statistics (i.e., the \glspl*{scm}) required within one iteration via time-averaging, data from several time-frames are necessary.
+This means that index $i$ is typically incremented more slowly than the time-frame index $t$.
+The updating node index $k(i)$ cycles over all node indices in a round-robin fashion. \footnote{Non-sequential node-updating strategies such as simultaneous or asynchronous node-updating were developed for \gls*{danse} in~\cite{bertrand_distributed_2010-1} but remain outside the scope of this paper.}

-At iteration $i$, the \gls*{wasn} is first pruned to a tree with root node $k(i)$, i.e., the updating node for iteration $i$ is the root node.
-A central aspect of \gls*{tidanse} is retained in \gls*{dansep} in that the pruned tree does not have to be the same at every iteration.
-In fact, an entirely new tree may be pruned at each iteration, consequently making \gls*{dansep} robust to dynamic \gls*{wasn} topologies and link failures.
+At iteration $i$, the \gls*{wasn} is first pruned to a tree with root node $k(i)$, where node $k(i)$ updates its local filters.
+A central aspect of \gls*{tidanse} is retained in \gls*{dansep} in that the pruned tree does not have to be the same at every iteration, consequently making \gls*{dansep} robust to dynamic \gls*{wasn} topologies and link failures.
 To account for the iteration-dependent tree, a superscript is added to the sets $\Uk[q]^i$ and $\Ukb[q]^i$ for all $q\in\K$.
 For the sake of notation simplicity, we omit the index $(i)$ in $k(i)$ in the following unless specified, keeping in mind that $k$ denotes the root node at iteration $i$.

-Each node $q\in\K$ has a node-specific fusion matrix $\Pk[q]^i\in\C[M_q][Q]$ (defined later) which linearly combines its $M_q$ sensor signals into $Q$ fused signals as:
+Each iteration of the \gls*{dansep} algorithm can be split into three steps: (i) a \textit{fusion flow}, where linear combinations of the local sensor signals (i.e., fused signals) are computed and sent from leaf nodes towards the root node, (ii) the \textit{filter update} at the root node, and (iii) a \textit{diffusion flow}, where some filter coefficients and the target signal estimate at the root node are flooded back through the tree, from the root node towards the leaf nodes.

-In practice, iterations are spread over time such that each iteration $i$ uses a different frame of signal $\yk[q]$ to compute $\zkd[q]^i$.
+\subsubsection{Fusion Flow}

-\subsubsection{Fusion flow}
+After tree-pruning, a sum-and-send data flow starts at the leaf nodes and ends at the root node.
+Following the terminology used in, e.g.,~\cite{bertrand_distributed_2011_TDANSE}, this data flow is referred to as the \gls*{dansep} fusion flow, which is schematically depicted in~\figref{fig:fusionflow}.
+Each node $q\in\K$ has a fusion matrix $\Pk[q]^i\in\C[M_q][Q]$ (defined later) which linearly combines its $M_q$ sensor signals into $Q$ fused signals as: